garniergere/ViClust/README.md

 Both methods are however subject to caution, especially if you observe sub-structuring in any of the optimal angle value ranges for clustering, and/or intermediate values outside the optimal ranges  (see the Typer 4.0.20 User’s Guidefor more information on optimal range values).

-**Help tips:** If anything goes wrong (red background on ran jobs) please 1) check the format/content of the loaded xml file, 2) check the format/content of the SNP list or that of the individuals list if any (which should be a simple text format, one line per SNP or per individual).
+**Help tips:** If anything goes wrong, please 1) check the format/content of the loaded xml file, 2) check the format/content of the SNP list or that of the individuals list if any (which should be a simple text format, one line per SNP or per individual).

 **Literature cited**
 Ward JH.
 1963.
 Hierarchical Grouping to Optimize anObjective Function.
 Journal of the American Statistical Association.
 58:236-244.